-If considered necessary by the review committee, applicants could be invited for an UFS Business School Rule Book 2020 evaluation.
+If deemed necessary by the review committee, applicants could be invited for an evaluation.
 Students can also request an evaluation if they are unsatisfied with the outcomes of their credit request.
 This request should be in writing addressed to the BML programme director.

-Students can only receive credits for a maximum of 50% of the modules in the programme and must be registered in the BML programme for a minimum of two years.Credits will seldom be awarded on the exit level modules of the programme.
+Students can only receive credits for a maximum of 50% of the modules in the programme and must be registered in the BML programme for a minimum of two years.
+Credits will seldom be awarded on the exit level modules of the programme.